Skip to content

 Short answers, pulled from the story.

-When did Peter the Great open his personal collection to the public inside the Summer Palace of Saint Petersburg?
+Peter the Great founded the Kunstkamera in 1714, when his personal collection was first opened to the public at the Summer Palace in Saint Petersburg.
+It is recognized as Russia's first public museum.

-The present Kunstkamera building is a turreted structure designed by Prussian architect Georg Johann Mattarnovy.
+Prussian architect Georg Johann Mattarnovy designed the Kunstkamera building.
 Its foundation stone was laid in 1719 and it was fully completed in 1727.

-Peter encouraged research into deformities specifically to debunk superstitious fears about monsters.
-He issued an official ukase ordering malformed stillborn infants to be sent from anywhere in Russia to the imperial collection.
+Peter the Great collected human and animal fetuses with birth defects to encourage scientific research into deformities and to debunk superstitious fear of monsters.
+He issued a ukase ordering malformed stillborn infants from across Russia to be sent to the imperial collection and displayed as examples of natural accidents.